-The Jaguar XE may look conservative, but when you see it on the road it has real presence.
-Jaguar is developing a look that will extend through the range, from the XJ through XF and on to the F-Pace SUV, with wide, slim headlights, an upright grille and a low, sleek bonnet.
+The Jaguar XE may look conservative in pictures, partly owing to a similarity to the bigger Jaguar XF, but on the road it has real presence; Jaguar has developed a strong, coherent look for all its models, with the XE, XF, XJ, F-Type and F-Pace all sharing traits.
+Those traits are wide, slim headlights, an upright grille and a low, sleek bonnet.

-Range topping S variants add beefier front and rear bumpers as well as larger alloy wheels.
-It's by far the most handsome XE in the lineup with the more aggressive styling amplifying its coupe like proportions.
+R-Sport and range-topping S variants add beefier front and rear bumpers as well as larger alloy wheels, while there’s more chrome exterior trim in Portfolio models, to give it a more understated, classy appearance.
+But it’s the sporty stuff that really suits the XE most, with the more aggressive styling amplifying its proportions.

 Practicality, comfort and boot space

-The doors open nice and wide at the front and back, making getting in and out easy.
-However, a wide transmission tunnel means the centre console in the front is quite wide, while anyone sitting in the middle seat in the back will have their knees apart and feet fighting for space with those of passengers sitting in the outer chairs.
+The doors open nice and wide at the front and back, making getting in and out easy, but that transmission tunnel means anyone sitting in the middle rear seat will have their knees apart and feet fighting for space with those of passengers sitting in the outer chairs.

 Reliability and Safety

-Jaguar has a fine reputation for reliability these days, coming an excellent second (and top of all premium makes) in the manufacturer rankings of our annual Driver Power survey.
-It even beat Lexus (fourth), while Mercedes was ninth, BMW 10th and Audi 12th.
+Jaguar has a fine reputation for reliability these days, coming an excellent second in the manufacturer rankings of out Driver Power survey for the last two years running (2014 and 2015).
+Owners love their Jaguars, it seems.